This resource offers advice to all schools wanting to undertake gardening projects with pupils with Special Educational Needs.

 A ‘show, review and do’ approach works well for many pupils with SEN. This gives pupils the opportunity to try for themselves and then give support where necessary.

 Before undertaking any activity, talk through the safety aspects relating to it.
-Working with a small group of pupils will enable the staff to keep a check on safety of pupils at all times when in the garden.
+Working with a small group of pupils will enable the staff to keep a check on the safety of pupils at all times when in the garden.

-A ‘Jobs to Do’ board can encourage reluctant pupils to make their own choices and work independently.
+A ‘Jobs to do’ board can encourage reluctant pupils to make their own choices and work independently.
 This technique works well for pupils with Behavioural, Emotional and Social Difficulties (BESD).
 Pupils are often keen to work independently at the beginning of a session and then pull together to help one another on larger tasks.